 We are building a global community of researchers and professionals working to do the most good in terms of reducing suffering.

-We currently focus on efforts to reduce the worst risks of astronomical suffering (s-risks) from emerging technologies, with a focus on transformative artificial intelligence.
-We want to prevent a situation similar to the advent of nuclear weapons, in which careful reflection on the serious implications of this technology took a back seat during the wartime arms race.
+We currently focus on reducing the worst risks of astronomical suffering (s-risks) from emerging technologies, with a focus on transformative artificial intelligence.
+Together with others in the effective altruism community, we want careful ethical reflection to guide the future of our civilization to the greatest extent possible.
+We want to prevent a situation similar to the advent of nuclear weapons, in which thinking about the serious implications of this technology took a back seat during the wartime arms race.
 As our technological power grows, future inventions may cause harm on an even larger scale—unless we act early and deliberately.
-Together with others in the effective altruism community, we want careful ethical reflection to guide the future of our civilization to the greatest extent possible.

 This priority is premised on the beliefs that